moraesfr/NMR-based-metabolomics-pipeline/README.md

   - Welch's t-test for univariate analysis.
   - Pareto scaling for normalization.
   - Principal Component Analysis (PCA) and loadings/importance (WSSL).
+    -  Weighted Sum of Squared Loadings (WSSL) are squared loading by the proportion of variance explained by the corresponding PC.
+This accounts for the fact that PC1 usually explains more variance than PC5, giving more weight to early components.
   - Partial Least Squares Discriminant Analysis (PLS-DA) and VIP scores.
   - Leave-One-Out Cross-Validation (LOOCV) for Random Forest and SVM classifiers.
   - Calculation of model metrics (AUC, MCC, Precision, Recall).